martijnvogten/pojoquery/README.md

 - proxy classes kill `instanceof`, `getClass` and complicate debugging
 - overall increased complexity

+### ... instead: views!

 The alternative that PojoQuery offers is best to think of as a _view_: a set of fields and tables with their respective join conditions.
-Thought of it this way, ArticleDetail is a 'view' that contains all information needed to display an article in a blog: the title, content, comments and their respective authors.
+Thought of it this way, `ArticleDetail` is a _view_ that contains all information needed to display an article in a blog: the title, content, comments and their respective authors.

-When displaying articles in a list, we would create a different view, because we are not interested in the comments, we only need to show an author.
+In contrast, when displaying articles in a list, we are not interested in individual comments.
+For this purpose we create a different view, which only specifies a link to the author of the article.
 Easy enough:

 	class ArticleListView extends Article {
 		User author;